 How Long Is The Event?
 (Duration of the Event)

 What is the duration of the event?
-This is another important factor that directly correlates to the cost of your event video.
+This is another important factor that directly correlates event videography pricing.

 Is your event a half-day?
 Full day?
 Or multiple days?